The Best of Julie Andrews: Thoroughly Modern Julie: Critical reception

-Robert Hilburn of the Los Angeles Times rated the album two and a half stars out of five and wrote that while devoted fans would appreciate the collection, some songs lost their charm outside their original theatrical context.
-He wrote that "it's more engaging to hear 'I Could Have Danced All Night' alongside 'Rain in Spain' than 'We'll Gather Lilacs in the Spring'".
+Robert Hilburn of the Los Angeles Times wrote that while devoted fans would appreciate the collection, some songs lost "its charm when separated from the context of the shows".
 He also pointed out the absence of later hits due to licensing issues.
-The Atlanta Journal-Constitution celebrated Andrews' "glassy, crystalline-voiced" performances, calling the album "Julie frozen in time."
-According to the critic, highlights included her "puckish sense of humor" and effortless high notes, making it "one of the sweetest sounds we've ever heard".
+The Atlanta Journal-Constitution celebrated Andrews' "glassy, crystalline-voiced" performances, calling the album "Julie frozen in time", as well as her "puckish sense of humor" and effortless high notes.

 Steven McDonald of AllMusic called the album a "typically excellent mastering job from Rhino" but lamented the lack of post-1967 material.
-Still, he acknowledged that "for the average Julie Andrews fan, there's nothing here to disagree with, and a lot to be delighted about."
-He rated the album five out of five stars.
-Entertainment Weekly gave the album a "B", describing Andrews as "a traditionalist in a world of calculated emotionalism".
-The San Francisco Chronicle awarded it five stars, praising its timing as Andrews dazzled Broadway in Victor/Victoria.
+Still, he acknowledged that "for the average Julie Andrews fan, there's nothing here to disagree with, and a lot to be delighted about".
+Entertainment Weekly described Andrews as "a traditionalist in a world of calculated emotionalism".
+The San Francisco Chronicle praised its timing as Andrews dazzled Broadway in Victor/Victoria.
 The reviewer called the compilation "simply supercalifragilisticexpialidocious".